#28. The sadness table gets set up in an unexpected place: outside Clyde’s Kindergarten room.

 When Mimi and Pop registered us, the principal said that it would be “inadvisable” to have the twins in the same classroom.
 “Twins need to learn to be on their own,” she lectured, like we were school kids.
 Well, I AM a school kid, but Pop and Mimi?
 I mean, really.
 They’re old!

-That was it.
+And that was it.
 Miss Honey takes Sam and Clyde by the hand, and they head back to her room.